Battle of Beachy Head (1690): Battle

 The following day, 10 July, off Beachy Head near Eastbourne, Torrington advanced towards the French in line of battle.
 He placed the Dutch white squadron with 21 ships – commanded by Cornelis Evertsen – in the van.
 Torrington was in the centre red squadron; the rear blue squadron, commanded by Vice-Admiral Ralph Delaval, comprised English and Dutch ships.

 The French admiral divided his force of 70 ships of the line into the customary three squadrons, with white, blue, and white and blue pennants respectively.
 Tourville, aboard the Soleil Royal, commanded the centre, white squadron.
 The blue squadron in the French van was commanded by Châteaurenault; Victor-Marie d'Estrées commanded the rear white and blue squadron.
 In each fleet the squadron commanders were in the centre of their respective squadrons and the division flag officers in the centre of their divisions.

-At about 08:00 the Allies, being to windward, ran down together in line abreast, elongated in order to cover the whole French fleet and prevent doubling at either end.
-The Dutch squadron bore down on the leading French squadron to engage on a parallel course but left the leading division of Château-Renault's squadron unmarked.
+At about 08:00 the Allies, who had the weather gage, ran down together in line abreast, elongated in order to cover the whole French fleet and prevent doubling at either end.
+The Dutch squadron bore down on the leading French squadron to engage on a parallel course but left the leading division of Châteaurenault's squadron unmarked.
 This division cut across Evertsen's path and doubling on the Dutch squadron, was able to inflict much loss.

 Vice Admiral Ashby of the red squadron failed to help the Dutch, as the Marquis de Villette succeeded in tacking ahead, placing Ashby between two fires.
 When Torrington brought the remainder of the red squadron into action, he found difficulty in getting close enough because of the sag in the French line and came no closer than twice gunshot range.
 Admiral Tourville, finding himself with few adversaries in the centre, pushed forward his own leading ships, which Torrington's dispositions had left without opponents, further strengthening the French attack in the van.
-The Dutch were now opposed by the whole of Château-Renault's squadron and the van and centre divisions of Tourville's squadron.
+The Dutch were now opposed by the whole of Châteaurenault's squadron and the van and centre divisions of Tourville's squadron.